Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/06_Slurm.md

 fills a task slot, so you'd have to overlap if you want to use all resources of the job in the next job step.

-For this kind of work you';ll rarely need a whole node so small and small-g will likely be your partitions of choice.
+For this kind of work you'll rarely need a whole node so small and small-g will likely be your partitions of choice.

 To start such a job, you'd use